Visit our OLD website for more details of PAST border collie puppies, working sheepdogs and puppies for sale

-If I have a puppy with outstanding working potential they will not be for the general public, if I do not keep them they will be offered to top performance homes, sometimes at reduced prices, so if you are going to compete with your dog in Sheepdog Trials, or other canine sports, ask us about these special quality pups.
+If I have a puppy with outstanding working potential they will not be available to general public, if I do not keep them they will be offered to top performance homes, sometimes at reduced prices, so if you are going to compete with your dog in Sheepdog Trials, or other canine sports, ask us about these special quality pups.

 If I have one that's mild and laid back.
-That's the one that goes on to the active pet person.
+That's the one that will be offered to the active pet person.
 NOT BECAUSE it is a stunning colour, but because its NATURE and potential suit a pet life.

 The pedigree has little to do with what works for a family as an active pet.

-Pedigree is about what may make up a potential worker and/or breeder.
+Pedigree is about what may make up the pups potential as a worker and/or breeder.

-If someone wants a working sheepdog to herd sheep, my average pups will do this with ease.
+If someone wants a working sheepdog to herd sheep, almost all my pups will do this with ease.

-If someone wants a Sheepdog Trials dog or Performance Sports dog they may have to be patient and not be fussed about colour, coat type or gender, as these requirements reduce the chances of finding the most outstanding puppy for your expectations.
+If someone wants a Sheepdog Trials dog or Performance Sports dog they may have to be patient and not be fussed about colour, coat type or gender, as these aesthetic requirements will vastly reduce the chances of finding the most outstanding puppy for your expectations.

-It's not easy making choices for pick of a litter or second pick, because I, as the breeder, will have these choices which are ultimately personal to each individual, and none comes with guarantees that are beyond what we guarantee for an active pet companion.
+It's not easy making choices for pick of a litter or second pick, as the breeder, I will have these choices, which are ultimately personal to each individual, and none comes with guarantees that are beyond what we guarantee for an active pet companion.

-Our overheads, especially for our labour to meet the welfare needs of the puppies, and to achieve excellent socialisation and health determine the price we charge for our puppies.
+Our overheads, especially for our labour to meet the high welfare needs of the puppies, and to achieve excellent socialisation and health determines the price we charge for our puppies.